x0rtex/LoadoutLotteryBot/README.md

-## Beginner designed Discord bot for generating a completely random loadout, map, and optional bonus modifier for use in Escape from Tarkov.
+## Discord bot for generating a completely random loadout, map, and optional bonus modifier for use in Escape from Tarkov.
 (No features locked behind twitch subscriptions, includes a cool 'animation' and images too!)

 - Invite me to your server: https://discord.com/oauth2/authorize?client_id=917846908075139083&permissions=414464724032&scope=bot
 - Support / LFG server: https://discord.gg/mgXmtMZgfb